Professor of Computer Science and Electrical and Computer Engineering

-- 1993, PhD, Computer Science, Univ North Carolina Chapel Hill
+- 1990, Master's Degree, Computer Science, University of North Carolina at Chapel Hill

-- 1979, Masters, Electrical Engineering, SUNY at Buffalo
+- 1979, Master's Degree, Electrical Engineering, State University of New York at Buffalo

 Dr. Ulrich Neumann is a professor in the Computer Science Department at the University of Southern California.
 He earned an MSEE from SUNY at Buffalo in 1980 and his computer science Ph.D. at the University of North Carolina at Chapel Hill in 1993 where his focus was on parallel algorithms for interactive volume-visualization.
 His research relates to video visualization, interactive media, tracking for augmented reality, and human facial modeling, rendering, and animation.